STUDENTS Policy

 Student Identity

-gender identity.
-This chosen name shall
+identity.
+This chosen name shall be used

-in official school records.
+official school records.
 Changes of name

 shall not be permitted to exceed one name change per school year.
+Gender

-Official school records shall
+Official school records will

-continue to list the birth name and biological sex of the student.
+list the birth name and biological sex of the student.
 The student or their parents/guardians may

 obtain a name change through the court system.